My Political Outlook: Picking Up the Pieces

 a hope for future peace and prosperity

-a fundamental connection to objective reality.
+a fundamental connection to objective reality

 I offer Aristotle and Saint Thomas Aquinas, as well as Livy, Tacitus, and Suetonius.
-But for more current and better-equipped commentary than mine along those lines, I’d recommend Michael Knowles of the Daily Wire and his book “Speechless: Controlling Words, Controlling Minds”.
+But for more current and cogent commentary than mine, I recommend the Total State substack (and book), written by Auron Macintyre, who has been a dogged and prescient political commentator and columnist since at least 2020.

 Suffice it to say that for years the ruling class have treated America’s building blocks like literal wooden pieces to be rearranged or removed at random in a casual game of JENGA.